-|Savant Syndrome -Rote Memory - Bright Tots information on Autism and Child Development.
+|Savant Syndrome -Rote Memory - Bright Tots - Information on child development - Autism information. www.brighttots.com

 Savant gifts, or splinter skills, may be displayed in the following skill areas or domains: astounding memory; hyperlexia (e.g. the

 Savant Rote Memory